 Forbes Middle East Names Visit Qatar CEO Among 'Top 10 Government Leaders In Tourism' For 2025

-Doha, Qatar: Forbes Middle East has recognised Eng.
-Abdulaziz Ali Al Mawlawi, CEO of Visit Qatar, as one of the“Top 10 Government Leaders in Tourism” for 2025, acknowledging his role in positioning Qatar as a leading global tourism destination.
+Doha: Forbes Middle East has recognised Eng Abdulaziz Ali Al-Mawlawi, CEO of Visit Qatar, as one of the“Top 10 Government Leaders in Tourism” for 2025, acknowledging his role in positioning Qatar as a leading global tourism destination.

 His leadership continues to drive Visit Qatar's success in destination marketing, aligning with Qatar National Vision 2030 to ensure the sustainable growth of the nation's tourism sector.